Islam in Thailand: Ethnicity and identity

-Indigenous Thai
+Thai Muslims

 Many Thai Muslims are ethnically and linguistically Thai, who are either hereditary Muslims, Muslims by intermarriage, or recent converts to the faith.
 Ethnic Thai Muslims live mainly in the central and southern provinces - varying from entire Muslim communities to mixed settlements.

 Former Commander-in-Chief of the Royal Thai Army General Sonthi Boonyaratglin is an example of an indigenous Thai Muslim.
 Sonthi is of remote Persian ancestry.
 His ancestor, Sheikh Ahmad of Qom, was an Iranian expatriate trader who lived in the Ayutthaya Kingdom for 26 years.
 Many Thais, including those of the Bunnag and Ahmadchula families trace their ancestry back to him.
 Sri Sulalai was a princess of the royal family of the Sultanate of Singora.
 Rama II of Siam took her as a concubine.

 In 1946 Prince Bhumibol Adulyadej and Ananda Mahidol, Rama VIII, toured the Tonson Mosque.

 Malay Muslims

 In the three southernmost border provinces, the vast majority of the local Muslim population is predominantly Malay, amounting to about 80 percent of the region's population.
-Thai Malays speak Kelantan-Pattani Malay, which is in a different language from the Malay language.
+Thai Malays speak Kelantan-Pattani Malay, which is different from the Malay language.

-The high number of Malay origin inhabitants in the southern region is due to the historical nature of the area, which contains parts of the Pattani Kingdom, an Islamic Malay kingdom established in the 19th century, but later annexed to Siam since the early Ayutthaya Kingdom.
+The high number of Malay origin inhabitants in the southern region is due to the historical nature of the area, which contains parts of the Patani Kingdom, an Islamic Malay kingdom established in the 19th century, but later annexed to Siam since the early Ayutthaya Kingdom.
 Similarly, there is an ethnic Thai minority in northern Malaysia.